ebajec/particles/README.md

 # particles
 I made a renderer for meshes and now I'm using it for particles.
+The shader named "gravity" lets them collide with each other and experience attractive forces.
+The "system" one can be used to mess around with dynamical systems.

 **To compile:** In the solution file or makefile, make sure to include a path to "lib" folder from [this repository](https://github.com/ebajec/linear-algebra) as an include directory— this uses the matrix class I made there.
 Also, make sure that GLEW and GLFW are installed and properly linked in CMakeLists.txt.
 I have included the headers and some of the binaries for portability purposes.